mshafat/noteshub/Journals/20240702 How Allah Almighty helped us close last financial year with ease.md

 So I complete the plan this day.
 It was 11:30am when I reach office with the A4 papers.
 Then I started to look at the bank SMS.
 I started slow and by 3pm I completed 80% of the receipts of SMS in Bank but there are a few sms that we received around 5pm.
 At around 3pm, I stop for a while and started issuing receipts for bKash deposits.
 At this time bKash account went full so there were no scope for taking remittance in the account.
 I completed bKash flawlessly for that reason.

 After bKash has been settled I put my full attention toward clearing the remaining deposits in Bank.
-By 7:30pm only 3-4 SMS remained to be taken care of.
+By 8:00pm only 3-4 SMS remained to be taken care of.
 But there was a twist.
 Finance sb allowed to send chanda in his bKash account from onward.
 So it was a sudden pain.
 I got a bit nervous how would I manage it.
+There are a few things to manage actually...

+- I took the name of Jama'at who wished to pay in bKash but failed due to account limit issue.
+- Someone needs to communicate with those Jama'ats representative and convey Finance Secretary Sb's bKash number to send money.
+- As Finance sb was not present at that time, how could I ensure that the respective Jama'ats chanda went into his bKash or not?
+- How will I handle if there is any mismatch and if I fail to identify an amount?

-But Allah helped.
-Actually I was not in a position to think for a moment and plan as my hand was running without any rest.
+I got a bit tensed at that time but not for long.
+Because Allah helped.
+Actually I was not in a position to think for a moment and plan as my hand was running consistently without any rest.
 But with some minimal effort I could manage to prepare an Excel to keep the information of forthcoming remittance in Finance Sb's bKash account.
 I also assigned Babul bhai to keep the Excel.
-I have to say, by the grace of Allah, he managed it well and with strong hand.
+I have to say, by the grace of Allah, he managed it well and in strong hand.
+And I announced my colleages to inform those Jama'ats that wished to send money through bKash the new number.
+I also could craft a message saying

+"To cater the increasing demand, Finance Secretary Sb has given his bKash number 018XXXXXXX for temporary basis.
+Please share exact amount of chanda you are going to send to the account and also put your Jama'at name in the reference."

+Unlike other year end day, Finance Secretary Sb came late to join us this year.
+He reached at around 8:30 and then he joined force.

+By this time a few Jama'ats also shared their photos of cheque to issue receipts.
+This year they were Mirpur, Sundarban, Dinajpur, Purulia, Ahmadnagar, Shalshiri, Ashkona, Chattogram.
+After issuing some of the receipts of cheque sat with Babul bhai, Finance Sb to match the money received in his bKash and tried to knock out one by one.
+There were 10+ receipts for those and then I focused on issuing receipts for cheques.

+It felt like a never ending day with Jama'ats trying to reach us to pay chanda in bKash and here I am issuing receipts for the amounts.
+And on top of that I have to entry the issued receipt in Excel for reports before leaving.
+So there was a gigantic task left.

+But I also managed this reporting part